masonrhayes/academic-kickstart/content/home/experience.md

   date_start = "2018-05-01"
   date_end = "2018-08-01"
   description = """
-  Responsibilities included:

-  * Editing 18+ exams and their respective answer keys
+  * Created and edited questions and answers for exams for the Honors Elements of Statistics course at the University of Oklahoma
-  * Finding and correcting 50+ mistakes in the exam answer keys
+  * Fixed mathematical and statistical mistakes on the exam answer keys
-  * Giving feedback to the course professor on the exam questions
+  * Provided new, concise answer key explanations to serve as a resource to future students
   """

 [[experience]]